 If you wanted to, you could spend the majority of your vacation enjoying the crashing waves and turquoise waters surrounding Oahu.
 Learn to hang 10 with a surfing lesson at Uncle Bryan’s Sunset Suratt Surf Academy or North Shore Surf Girls.
 Or, for something a little different, go “canoe surfing” with We Go!
 Island Canoe in Kailua.
 On the North Shore, Sea and Board Sports Hawaii offers a little of everything, from stand-up paddleboarding to glass-bottom kayaking.

 And don’t neglect Oahu’s underwater world.
 Hanauma Bay Nature Preserve, just a short drive from Honolulu, is one of the island’s most popular snorkeling spots, but you can also snorkel right off the beach at Shark’s Cove or Kuilima Cove on the North Shore.
-Or hop on a boat with One Ocean Diving to snorkel with sharks while learning about local conservation efforts.

 Play a Round